PlanterApp/planter_docs/content/en/docs/400_growing-calendar/_index.md

 ---
-title: "Growing Calendar"
+title: "When to Plant"
-description: "How to use the Growing Calendar in Planter"
+description: "How to use the Growing Calendar in Planter to time your plantings"
 weight: 400
 url: "growing-calendar"
 ---